AdvancedResearchComputing/examples/apptainer/README.md

 # Apptainer

 Apptainer (formerly known as singularity) is a containerization software that works well on HPC systems.

-Image files can be pulled from various container repositories including docker:
+Image files can be pulled from various container repositories including docker.

 ## Apptainer on ARC

- — it runs without root, works with SLURM, and lets you bring your own software environment to any compute node.
+ — it runs without root, works with SLURM, and,lets you bring your own software environment to any compute node.

 If you have spent hours fighting a `pip install` or `conda install` that broke something else, needed a tool that is not in the module system, or wanted to share your exact working environment with a collaborator — this is for you.